 When it comes to the requirements for derivative classifiers, there are several key aspects that must be met.
 However, there are also certain exceptions to keep in mind.
 In this article, I’ll delve into the topic of what derivative classifiers are required to have while highlighting the exceptions that exist.

 Derivative classifiers play a crucial role in ensuring the proper handling and protection of classified information.
-They are responsible for reviewing and applying classification guidance to documents or materials.
+They are responsible for analyzing and applying classification guidance to documents or materials.
 One of the primary requirements for derivative classifiers is a solid understanding of the classification system and its principles.

 In addition, derivative classifiers must possess knowledge of relevant policies and regulations governing classified information.
 This includes familiarity with executive orders, agency-specific guidelines, and any other applicable directives.
 Furthermore, they should have well-developed analytical skills to accurately determine appropriate classification levels based on content sensitivity.